I love the Psalmist’s words in Psalm 119:103: “How sweet are your words to my taste, sweeter than honey to my mouth!”

 I think Bible teachers are great (I am one!), but sometimes we treasure what someone says about God’s Word more than we value the Word itself.
 I want you to find pastors and bloggers and podcasters who help you understand God’s Word, but never as a substitute for reading God’s Word on your own.

 Ultimately, nothing anyone could ever say (or write) about the Bible matters more than what God has said Himself in the Bible.
 We need to elevate the message of God above the messengers God uses to help us get the Word into our hearts.

 The Self-Help Manual

 When it comes to the Bible, there is one idea that matters most.
 Here ’tis: The purpose of the Bible is to reveal who God is.

 God has taken the truth about His character, His people, and His plans for the future and written them all down for us.
 Why?
 So that we can know Him.

-While the Bible does contain beautiful truth to help us live our lives, more importantly it tells the story of a beautiful God who gave His life for us.
+While the Bible contains beautiful truths to help us live our lives, more importantly, it tells the story of a beautiful God who gave His life for us.

 Which circles me right back to you.
 I want you to read the Word of God.
 I want you to love it—to crave it—but know that it is not just another book on your shelf.
 It is not another tick on your to-do list.
 It is the holy, inspired, eternal Word of God.
 Let’s ask Him to help us handle it rightly, deal?